-The Mulia Resort & Villas – Opulent and extravagant, with massive grounds facing a faultless beach.
+Mulia Resort – Opulent and extravagant, with massive grounds facing a faultless beach.

 Hundreds of apartments, suites, and villas are spread across three distinct sections within implausibly vast grounds.
-Most suites face the pools; the best ones are in a building that directly faces the sea, and offer terrific ocean views.
-A five-minute buggy ride from the sea, the villas also boast wonderful (but distant) ocean views, and many feature a private pool.
+Most suites face the pools; the best ones are in a building that directly faces the sea and offer terrific ocean views.
+A five-minute buggy ride from the sea, the villas also offer wonderful (but distant) ocean views, and many feature private pools.
 The resort complex faces the glorious Geger Beach, with water calmed by distant reefs, and the main pools must be seen to be believed.
 Adding to the immense appeal are the tennis courts, kids club offering all sorts of activities, and affordable seaside cafés nearby.
 Its remote location is serviced by free hotel shuttle buses.

-- Address: Along Jalan Raya Nusa Dua Selatan, the main road between Nusa Dua (a gated complex of 4 and 5-star resorts) and Bukit Peninsula to the south, about 1km south of Nusa Dua’s Southern Gate – in one of the most popular tourist regions in southern Bali.
+- Address: Along Jalan Raya Nusa Dua Selatan, the main road between Nusa Dua (a gated complex of 4 and 5-star resorts) and Bukit Peninsula, about 1 km south of Nusa Dua’s Southern Gate – in one of the most popular tourist regions in southern Bali.
 The entrance for vehicles is about 500m further south along the hilly road from the smaller and more convenient entrance that faces The Balé resort over the road.